 The Food Distribution Ministry was established about 25 years ago to help people who might be running out of food toward the end of the month.
-On the 3rd Saturday of each month we distributed grocery bags and served a hot lunch.
-Needless to say, COVID has put an end to the fellowship of the chili and rice lunch and has created a growing demand for our grocery bags.
+In the past, on the 3rd Saturday of each month we distributed grocery bags and served a hot lunch.
+COVID has put an end to the fellowship of the chili and rice lunch and has created a growing demand for our grocery bags.

-Fortunately St. Clement's is a Hawaii Food Bank agency.
-Volunteers with trucks shop at the Food Bank two times a month now to pick up a variety of canned and packaged food.
-Sometimes our food expeditions include a trip to Costco to buy rice if the Food Bank doesn't have it.
+Fortunately, St. Clement's is a Hawaii Food Bank agency partner.
+Volunteers with trucks shop at the Food Bank one to two times a week to pick up a variety of canned and packaged food.
+Sometimes our food expeditions include a trip to Costco to buy items if the Food Bank doesn't have it.

 To prepare the grocery bags, volunteers make up individual bags of rice and pack the grocery bags.
-Other volunteers hand out the bags on Saturdays.
-We have been able to re-open the "Free" table of donated items such as personal hygiene items, kitchen utensils and other useful household items.
+Other volunteers hand out the bags every Wednesday from 10 AM to noon.

 As you can see, our Food Ministry relies heavily on volunteers.
 Please consider helping.
 Please email us to learn more about how you can contribute your time and talents!